aliclark/gnocchi/README.md

  * Each knock only allows for one connect attempt

 Further defenses:
- * Packet content is encrypted and length randomized so a very casual observer won't recognize the protocol/software being used.
+ * Packet content is encrypted and length randomized so a casual observer won't recognize the protocol/software being used.
  * Don't publicise the listen port, and set other UDP ports to DROP by default
- * Clients should use a different key for each knock server instance
+ * Clients should use a different key for each knock server

 ## Other uses